flasomm/android-media-sync/README.md

-# Android File Backup Tools
+# Android Media Sync Tool

 A bash scripts for backing up media files from Android devices using ADB (Android Debug Bridge).